KurayiChawatama/KurayiChawatama/README.md

 ## Connect with Me

-🔗 [Linktree](<insert link to your Linktree>) - Explore my other social media platforms and connect with me!
+🔗 [Linktree](https://linktr.ee/kurayi_chawatama) - Explore my other social media platforms and connect with me!

-## Vision for the Future

-"I am a passionate Molecular Biology and Genetics undergraduate student of Zimbabwean nationality, with some hands-on wet lab and bioinformatics experience.
-I am eager to explore the vast potential of the field through ongoing formal and informal education.
-I am really excited about the future and eager to see where my journey in the field takes me."

 Feel free to reach out and join me on this exciting expedition into the world of molecular biology, genetics, and bioinformatics! 🚀